Bosque School: History

 Bosque School was established in 1994.
 Dr. Gary Gruber was appointed as the first principal.

 In August 1995, Bosque Preparatory School opened in a rented space in Albuquerque's Northeast Heights with 72 sixth and seventh grade students and Dr. Gary Gruber as its first school principal.

 In 1996, the Bosque Ecosystem Monitoring Program (BEMP) began as a collaboration between the Biology Department of the University of New Mexico and the Black Institute for Environmental Studies at Bosque School.

 In 1998, President Gerald R. Ford and his family assisted in launching the school's first capital campaign, through which almost $1 million was secured to begin construction on a permanent site.

 On March 28, 1999, permanent site construction started alongside the bosque.

 In 2000, Bosque School relocated to a new campus at Coors and Montano, NW, near to a 100-acre forest.
 The campus was created with three structures and a gym bubble.

 In spring 2001, Bosque School's first senior class graduated with eleven students.

 On October 25, 2001, Bosque School dedicated two newly constructed buildings to the Peggie Ann Findlay Performing Arts Center and the Gerald and Betty Ford Library.
 The arts center name reflects one of the school founders' Dr. Findlay’s appreciation for the theater and fine arts.
 The Gerald and Betty Ford Library was named after the 38th president and first lady of the United States, who were also the school supporters.

 In 2004, a 10,000-square-foot science building was given to the school.
 The Montano Bridge interpretive art panels, built by architect Robert Peters, featuring Bosque student artwork and Spanish translations, have been presented.
 The same year, intercultural exchange with Reina Elizabeth College in Mexico City started.

 In 2006, during the tenth year of Bosque School, the Budagher family donated $3 million to expand the arts center, adding 15,500 square feet of space for dining, a performance hall, and art classrooms.
-On April 10, 2006, Bosque School started construction of Budaght Hall.
+On April 10, 2006, Bosque School started construction of Budagher Hall.

 In 2011, the school created the Alumni Walkway, which allows graduates to leave their imprint with a personalized brick.

 In 2013, a team of Bosque School senior students led by Satwest President Brian Barnett sent the first commercial text message to space using a Satwest satellite phone inside one of eight payloads carried by the UP Aerospace SpaceLoft 8 rocket.
 The flight was funded by NASA's Flight Opportunities Program.

 In 2019, Dr. Jessie Barrie was appointed as the fourth principal of Bosque School.